mdx-editor/site/docs/getting-started.md

 }
 ```

-## Use in NextJS RSC
+## Usage in a NextJS App

-MDXEditor is a rich, client-side component that does not benefit from server-side rendering.
-To use it in your server components, you should use `next/dynamic`:
+MDXEditor is a rich, client-side component that does not benefit from server-side rendering or hydration.
+To use it in NextJS, use the following technique:

 ```tsx
 import dynamic from 'next/dynamic'